Jerry Sloan: College career

-Sloan played college basketball for the Evansville Purple Aces from 1962 to 1965, where he was named the Indiana Collegiate Conference (ICC) Player of the Year in 1963 and 1965 and a three-time first-team All-ICC selection.
+Sloan first enrolled at the University of Illinois at Urbana-Champaign, withdrew, enrolled at Southern Illinois University, and withdrew once more before attending Evansville, where he played college basketball for the Evansville Purple Aces from 1962 to 1965, where he was named the Indiana Collegiate Conference (ICC) Player of the Year in 1963 and 1965 and a three-time first-team All-ICC selection.
 He was chosen as the 19th overall pick in the 1964 NBA draft by the Baltimore Bullets but he remained in college and led the Purple Aces to their second in two consecutive Division II national titles.

 Professional career

 Sloan was selected fourth in the 1965 NBA draft by the Baltimore Bullets.
 The Chicago Bulls, an expansion team, selected Sloan in the 1966 NBA expansion draft.
 He became known as "the Original Bull", known for his tenacious defense, leading them to the playoffs in their first season, and to their first and only division title before the Michael Jordan era; after a series of knee injuries, he retired in 1976.
 He averaged more than 18 points a game in 1970–71, and over 15 points per game three other seasons.

+Sloan's scored a career high of 43 points in a win against the Milwaukee Bucks on March 5, 1969.